 Browser does not support script.

-Water Science and Governance combines pure and applied research methods from the social and environmental sciences.
-Gain an advanced understanding of the many contemporary, and often controversial, perspectives on water resource allocation and management.
-Examples from the UK and Europe, diverse water environments and differently evolved political economies worldwide.
+Our Water: Science & Governance MSc combines pure and applied research methods from the social and environmental sciences, allowing you to gain an advanced understanding of the many contemporary, and often controversial, perspectives on water resource allocation and management.
+You will learn about examples from the UK and Europe, about diverse water environments, and about differently evolved political economies worldwide.

 Application status Open